robinfissum/Group6MathematicalModelling/README.md

 Prerequisites for running the code:

-- You must have python installed (v.3.6 or later should suffice)
+- You must have python installed (v.3.6 or later should suffice) (and basic packages like numpy)

 - If you want to generate plots using the movie() function from py-pde, you need to have FFmpeg installed and added to the system PATH environment variable.